ROZALIYA0206/whitepaper/technical.md

 ```

 By integrating the data supply system into the Nodes at genesis we are able to overcome these issues on the Rublix Blockchain.

+#### 3. Releases

+Genesis - The first release of the Rublix Blockchain.

 ### Disclaimer